perma-id/w3id.org/gizmo/readme.md

 Demonstration of a Customizable Representation Model for Graph-Based Visualizations of Ontologies – GizMO

-Abstract.
-Visualizations can facilitate the development, exploration, communication, and sense-making of ontologies.
+Abstract: Visualizations can facilitate the development, exploration, communication, and sense-making of ontologies.
 Suitable visualizations, however, are highly dependent on individual use cases and targeted user groups.
 In this demo, we present a methodology that enables customizable definitions for ontology visualizations.